 The Indirect Cost Rate Agreement documents the agreed upon indirect cost rate negotiated between the federal government and an organization.
-This document is only required if an Applicant has a negotiated indirect cost rate and costs are included in the Grant Subaward Budget Pages (Cal OES 2-106b).
+Subrecipients with a negotiated indirect cost rate must provide a copy of the agreement with their application if indirect costs are included in the budget.